Is Soy Sauce Low FODMAP? A Surprisingly Clear Yes

 Why soy sauce is low FODMAP

-Whole soybeans are loaded with galacto-oligosaccharides (GOS) and fructans, both of which your small intestine can't break down.
+Whole soybeans are loaded with galacto-oligosaccharides (GOS) and fructans, both of which the small intestine can't break down.
 That's why a handful of edamame or a scoop of soy flour can set off symptoms fast.

 Soy sauce is different because it's not whole soybeans.
 It's what's left after months of fermentation plus pressing and filtration.